aperkins19/NLLAB_OT2_PURE/Technical_error_active_learning/readme.md

 Same as ALTE002 but using Alex's lysate and ES as a positive control.
 Will segregate the raw data files manually.

+## Combined run

+The pipetting script was improved to make it more dynamic and allow multiple experiments on one plate.

+### ALTE006

+As we had a load of trouble with ALTE005, having had to do multiple runs and seeing no signal -  To rule out MS lysate and substrates being a bit crap, we're doing a complete re-run but with AP lysate and substrates.

+### ALTE007

+We're also trialling sticking the substrates in first before the viscous lysate and seeing if that makes a difference. -  Used MS substrates